nokia-wroclaw/innovative-project-jackdaw/README.md

 ## 3. Functionality of modules
-This project consist of three main modules:
+This project consists of three main modules:
 * Producer
    * reads data from file
    * sends messages using `KafkaAvroSerializer` to the `FlightData` topic on Kafka
 * Consumer
    * reads data from `FlightData` topic
    * uses `KafkaAvroDeserializer`
-   * then converts data into a geoJSON
+   * converts data into a geoJSON
    * sends it to `Visualization` topic on Kafka
 * Visualization
    * consumer - reads data from `Visualization` topic and constantly sends data with socket